Getting Started with Managed Phishing Response

 Article summary

-This guide provides step-by-step instructions for integrating our Managed Phishing Response solution with your third-party phishing reporting button.
+This guide provides step-by-step instructions for integrating our Managed Phishing Response solution with your reporting button.
 The process includes:

-1. Providing your security team with role-based access to the specific features they need.
+1. Assigning roles to give your team access to features

-2. Connecting your reporting button to Red Canary.
+2. Connecting your reporting button to a Red Canary

 Prerequisites